Joseph Hardy Neesima: Early life

 He was born in Edo (present-day Tokyo), the son of a retainer of the Itakura clan of Annaka.
 His childhood name was Niijima Shimeta (新島 七五三太).
 He attended Tokugawa Naval School from 1861.

+When he was 21, he went to Hakodate, a port in the far north of Japan which was open to foreigners.
+He met Nicholas of Japan, chaplain of the Russian consulate there, and helped him to learn Japanese - Nicholai went on to establish the Russian Orthodox Church in Japan.

 In 1864, laws on national isolation were still in effect in Japan, and Japanese people were not permitted to travel overseas without government permission.
 However, Niijima had read extensively on various rangaku topics, and was determined to go to America.
 At the age of 21, he entreated Captain William T. Savory, of Salem, Massachusetts, commander of the brig Berlin, for safe passage to the United States, in order to further study Western science and Christianity.
 Captain Savory agreed to help him, so long as Niijima came on board at night, without assistance from the ship's crew.
 Knowing Niijima could be executed if apprehended, Savory hid him from customs officials in his stateroom.
 He then secured Niijima's passage from China to the United States on the Wild Rover, commanded by Captain Horace Taylor of Chatham, Massachusetts.
 The Wild Rover was owned by Alpheus Hardy.